Our Favorite Healthy Green Bean Recipes for Thanksgiving

 Soft Green Beans

-Modern cooking may champion barely cooked, tender-crisp veggies, but the soft and luscious ones you find in many Southern kitchens, like these super-soft green beans, make a mouthwatering healthy side dish to classic Southern barbecue.
+Modern cooking may champion barely cooked, tender-crisp veggies, but the soft and luscious ones you find in many Southern kitchens, like these super-soft green beans, make a mouthwatering healthy side dish for Thanksgiving dinner.

 Steamed Green Beans with Rosemary-Garlic Vinaigrette & Fried Shallots

 Here's a new way to delight your green-bean-loving guests.
-The genius of this easy green bean recipe is in the dressing, which is made with savory oil that has also been used to fry shallots and garlic.
+The genius of this easy green bean recipe is in the dressing, which is made with avocado and olive oil that has also been used to fry shallots and garlic.

 Green Beans with Parmesan-Garlic Breadcrumbs